Any person that's ever had to deal with US date formats of mm/dd/yy knows just how frustrating it can be to try to work out what the hell is going on.

-In fact, there’s only one format that provides a combined date & time: DD/MM/YYYY hh:mm:ss.
-That’s it.
-Though I suspect this sole option is modified by the locale you’ve selected, as the North Americans couldn’t possibly be happy with that arrangement.
+But with Google spreadsheets there's only one format that provides a combined date & time, and that's the regrettable DD/MM/YYYY hh:mm:ss.
+That's it.
+Though I suspect this sole option is modified by the locale you've selected, as the North Americans couldn't possibly be happy with that arrangement.

-So the basic ISO-8601 date format option is a second rate citizen, and other formats such as yyyy-mm-ddThh:mm[:ss], yyyy-mm, yyyy-ddd, and yyyy-Www aren’t even available.
+So the basic ISO-8601 date format option is a second rate citizen, and other standard formats such as yyyy-mm-ddThh:mm[:ss], yyyy-mm, yyyy-ddd, and yyyy-Www aren't on offer.

-Interestingly (but it’s not just Google that does this) they thoughtfully use an example date here (26th September 2008) that won’t be ambiguous with the vast majority of the formats on offer.
-If these other formats were worth a damn, they’d demonstrate them with a far more interesting date, say, like the 2nd of January.
+Interestingly (but it's not just Google that does this) they wimp out and use an example date here (26th September 2008) that won't be ambiguous with the vast majority of the formats on offer.
+If these other formats were worth a damn, they'd demonstrate them with a far more interesting date, say, like the 2nd of January, 2001.

-This tacit acknowledgement that all the other date formats suck just shows a lack of conviction to being wrong.
+This tacit acknowledgement that all the other date formats blow exhibits a lack of conviction to being wrong.

 Google's Android OS lets you select something vaguely proximal to ISO 8601 format, but not quite.

-Then there’s the implication that dd/mm/yyyy is normal – if you choose something else you are not normal.
+And then there's the not-so-subtle implication that dd/mm/yyyy is normal – if you choose something else you are therefore not normal.

-And once you do configure a broken date format for your phone, you then get to bathe in the casual indifference of all the Android application developers that blissfully ignore your preference, instead they just force their own version upon you – dd/mmm/yy, dd/mm/yy, yy/mm/dd - all of them doubtless thought very fondly of by the respective authors of each app, but hated by all right-thinking international citizens.
+Once you do configure a broken date format for your phone, you then get to bathe in the glow of casual indifference cast by all the Android application developers that blissfully ignore your preference &ndash instead they force their own version upon you – dd/mmm/yy, dd/mm/yy, yy/mm/dd - all of them doubtless thought very fondly of by the respective authors of each app, but hated by all discerning international citizens.